blouxongit/crossbow_project/documentation/README.md

 **You are free to chose your unit system, but no matter what you do, you MUST remain consistent !!!**
 > I highly recommend using the metric system since the focals of the cameras are almost always given in the metric system.

 The extrinsic parameters also require angles.
 The choice not to use the classical yaw, pitch, roll angles was made intentionally, to not confuse the reader, since the frame used is not the same as the one on an aircraft.
 Instead, we use the alpha, beta and gamma angles.
-These angles design the rotations around the X,Y and Z axis, with respect to the world coordinate system.
+These angles design the extrinsic rotations around the X,Y and Z axis, with respect to the world coordinate system. **The angles must be in degrees !**
+If you are not what do I mean about the angles of the extrinsic rotations, feel free to check the [wikipedia page](https://en.wikipedia.org/wiki/Euler_angles).
 The camera reference system is an orthogonal direct frame, as shown below :

 ![camera_reference_system](./images/camera_frame.png)